eichenberger/stereo-svo-slam/Readme.md

 ## Library

-The library allows to process stereo images and calculates the camera position based on this images
+The library allows to process stereo images and calculates the camera position based on this images.

 ## Test application